-'If, for any reason, I am unable to run my practice, I have made arrangements for the completion of any unfinished authorised legal services work and/or estate administration work to clients.
+'If, for any reason, I am unable to run my practice, I have made arrangements for the completion of any unfinished probate or estate administration work to clients.
 [Add details of the person that the client can contact.]'

-4 Authorised individuals, Heads of Finance and Administration and Heads of Legal Practice
+Chapter 4 - Authorised individuals, Heads of Finance and Administration and Heads of Legal Practice

-All individuals who undertake, or control the undertaking of, authorised legal services work on behalf of an accredited legal services firm must be individually authorised to do so under the Act by ICAEW or an approved regulator (other than ICAEW).
+All individuals who undertake, or control the undertaking of, probate work on behalf of an accredited probate firm must be individually authorised to do so under the Act by ICAEW or another approved regulator.